 We want to transform the life-chances of our children by focusing on raising standards, particularly the basic life skills of literacy and numeracy as well as employability skills so that our students have the best possible start in life.

 We firmly believe that all children, irrespective of their starting point, are entitled to a broad and balanced curriculum.
-To that end, we are delighted to offer an innovative and knowledge rich curriculum, which enables any student within our academy to fulfil their potential and develop the all-important skills and qualities, which will serve them well in later life.
+To that end, we are delighted to offer an innovative and knowledge rich curriculum, which enables any student within our school to fulfil their potential and develop the all-important skills and qualities, which will serve them well in later life.

-We also believe that the school curriculum is much bigger than the National Curriculum or exam specifications.
+We also believe that the school curriculum is much bigger than just the National Curriculum or exam specifications.

 This includes the school developing their own curriculum, which is defined broadly with local, national and international elements.
 A school should have a strong co-curriculum (see below) and an opportunity to take part in curriculum and co-curriculum related visits and exchanges.

 We will be designing a curriculum entitlement for students, which highlights the importance of the arts, which develops skills as well as knowledge and aims for a ‘Whole Education’.